isomerpages/moe-firsttoapayohpri/_about-us/School Rules and Expectations.md

 <h3>School Procedures</h3>
 <h4>Flag-Raising Ceremony</h4>

-All students are expected to be seated at the Parade Square or hall by 7.15am and the ceremony will start promptly at 7.25 am.
-Kindly note that the attendance at the flag-raising and pledge-taking ceremony is compulsory for all students.
+All students are to report to school before the Flag-raising Ceremony at 7.30am.
+Attendance at the flag-raising and pledge-taking ceremony is compulsory.

-##### Leaving school early
+<h4>Leaving school early</h4>

 Parents/ guardians must obtain permission from the Principal, Vice-Principal or teachers if they wish to take their children home because of sickness or other urgent matters.
 <br>